 The African pear, also known as Bush butter fruit, Ube, Atanga, and Safon, can be found in West, Central, and other parts of Africa, including Angola and Uganda.
 It has pale green flesh and dark blue or violet skin.

 This fleshy, luscious fruit is high in nutrients and is commonly used in traditional medicine in Africa, including to treat wounds.
-It can be consumed raw, cooked in salted water, or roasted, and when cooked has a buttery taste when cooked that’s milder and more balanced than its tangy, acidic flavor when raw.
+It can be consumed raw, cooked in salted water, or roasted, and when cooked, it has a buttery taste that’s milder and more balanced than its tangy, acidic flavor when raw.

 10 – Tamarind